 Strong currents are less common on swimmers-friendly west and south coasts.

-They are more common on the East and North Coasts of Barbados which is why it is not advised to swim there.
+They are more common on the East and North Coasts which is why it is not advised to swim there.
 When there, enjoy breathtaking scenery, impressive waves, and scenic beach walks.

 WHAT TO DO IF CAUGHT IN A RIPTIDE OR RIP CURRENT: